alexjdw/express-api/readme.md

 localhost:8000/new/Joe
 localhost:8000/new/Steve
 localhost:8000/

 localhost:8000/remove/Steve
 ```

+The routes should be self-explainatory once you see the json output.
 If you try to add a duplicate name or the query errors out, you'll get an error message.
+That's it!